Examining Similar and Ideologically Correlated Imagery in Online Political Communication: Discussion

+While the above section discusses types of images that are correlated with political ideology, several types of images have no significant correlation.
+These clusters may represent ``politically neutral'' types of images, i.e., these clusters may contain images from politicians on both sides of the aisle.
+The use of such images -- e.g., marketing graphics, as in cluster 0, or depictions of meeting with constituents, as in cluster 2 -- may simply be a common part of the politician's role as an elected official, regardless of their ideological position. \cite{OConnell2018} similarly notes little ideological correlation in MoCs use of images showing their constituents.
+Cluster 2 in particular presents an interesting case, as MTurk workers exhibit difficulty in assessing similarity therein, as shown in Figure~\ref{fig:similar_imagery_cluster_proportions}.

+Alternatively, these images may present ideological signal through semantic meanings rather than visual structure.
+Several images in cluster 0 contain political affiliations, representing politicians or icons traditionally associated with either Democrats or Republicans, and many contain captions that present politically oriented messages.
+For instance, certain images are praising conservative politicians or showing screenshots from conservative news channels, but other images contain quotes from liberal icons or information about events involving liberal politicians.
+Similarly, images from newscasts often look visually similar, but one may be from CNN while the other is from Fox News.
+Separating these types of images may be difficult for object-recognition-based frameworks.
+In this context, this cluster may balance itself out with an even number of strongly liberal and conservative images.

-This observation yields two potential conclusions.
-First, certain types of imagery can be shared by any type of politician, crossing ideological boundaries, such as images of politicians engaging in everyday activities or glad-handing.
-Simultaneously, however, certain other types of imagery do not necessarily correlate with a political ideology because they have high visual similarity, but entirely different semantic meaning.
-For example, images from newscasts often look visually similar, but one may be from CNN while the other is from Fox News.
-Overall, we can see that neutrality in political imagery exists in two primary criteria: imagery that has no visual or semantic correspondence with ideology, and imagery that may have \textit{semantic} correspondence with ideology, but is visually similar across ideological boundaries.
+These observations yield two potential conclusions: First, certain types of imagery can be shared by any type of politician, crossing ideological boundaries, such as images of politicians engaging in everyday activities or glad-handing.
+Second, other types of imagery do not necessarily correlate with a political ideology because they have high visual similarity but entirely different semantic meaning, and the deep learning frameworks we use are unable to capture this semantic variation.
+While more research is needed into these types of imagery, one should exercise caution in using these deep-learning models with these types of images.